radanalyticsio/tensorflow-neural-style-s2i/README.md

 ## Options
 * STYLE_URL: The URL at which your desired **style** image lives
 * CONTENT_URL: The URL at which your desired **content** image lives
 * MODEL_URL: If you already have a `.ckpt` file from a previous run of neural-style, you can point to it here.
-This will speed up calculation tremendously, but will only work when used with the same pair of input images as it was originally trained with.
 * WIDTH: The width of your output image.
 Height is automatically adjusted to maintain aspect ratio.
 * ITERATIONS: The number of iterations to train over.